aliakhraisha/hello-world/README.md

 # hello-world
 My first repository on GitHub

-i like :coding:, :sleeping: and :pizza:.
+i like :programming:, :sleeping: and :pizza:.